NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 A catalog zone is a specially crafted DNS zone that contains, as DNS zone content a list of DNS zones (called "member zones"), plus properties associated with those zones.

-Implementations of catalog zones SHOULD ignore any RR in the catalog zone which is meaningless or useless to the implementation.
+Catalog consumers SHOULD ignore any RR in the catalog zone which is meaningless or useless to the implementation.

 Authoritative servers may be preconfigured with multiple catalog zones, each associated with a different set of configurations.